irontec/ivozprovider/doc/sphinx/administration_portal/client/retail/ddis.rst

 .. hint:: Routing a DDI through a Retail account will allow to place external calls
     from that account presenting that DDI as origin.

-.. note:: No recording enable/disable feature: all calls will be recorded.

 *****************
 Retail Recordings
 *****************